Many heart valve problems are first found during a physical exam when a healthcare provider:

-To make a diagnosis, the healthcare provider will probably:
+To make a diagnosis, the provider will likely:

-• Order tests to find out if a murmur is a heart valve problem.
+- Order tests to find out if a murmur is caused by a valve problem.

-• Screen for other heart problems or that can happen along with heart valve problems, such as diabetes, liver or kidney problems, or high blood pressure.
+- Check for other health issues that can raise the risk of valve problems, such as diabetes, liver or kidney problems, or high blood pressure.

 The main test for diagnosing heart valve problems is an echocardiogram, called an “echo” for short.
 Other tests may be done to help plan treatment.